menu

 Knickerbocker Ave / Linden St is a densely urban neighborhood (based on population density) located in Brooklyn, New York.

 Knickerbocker Ave / Linden St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Knickerbocker Ave / Linden St neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the Knickerbocker Ave / Linden St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics